TheLimeGlass/EpicMines/README.md

 - Flags:
   - Warnings - Set message warnings for those near the mine.
   - Delay - Set the mines to reset at an interval.
-- Active and helpful team of develpers.
+- Active and helpful team of developers.